-As I’ve stated before, casting calls are a model’s version of a job interview, so it’s important to be prepared and professional to give yourself the best chance at getting the job you’re casting for.
+Casting calls are a model’s version of a job interview, and although for runway you will most likely not have to answer any interview-style questions, it’s still important to be prepared and professional to give yourself the best chance at getting the job you’re casting for.
 Read below for some tips on how to rock your next runway casting call!

 READ THE SPECIFICS: It is very important to follow the specifications laid out in the casting description in order to give yourself the best chance of being picked.
 Part of being a good model is having the ability to follow directions.
-If you don’t fit the requirements for a casting call but attend anyway, it makes a bad first impression and would be a waste of everyone’s time.
+If they give suggestions on what they want you to wear, follow those instructions.
+Disregarding what they ask of you shows that you don't follow directions and make you appear unprofessional.

 DO YOUR HOMEWORK: It’s always a good idea to know a little bit about the show that you’re casting for.